 The students of M.P.Ed I year need to develop proficiency in taking teaching lessonsas per selected games and sport or specialization.
 In view of this, the students shall be provided with selected or specialized sport or game teaching experience.
 The duration of the lessonto be conducted by these students shall be in the range of 30 to 40 minutes depending on the class time they are going to handle at school and college level.
-The lessons will be supervised by the faculty members and experts whowould discuss the merits and demerits of the concerned lesson and guide them for the future.
+The lessons will be supervised by the faculty members and experts who would discuss the merits and demerits of the concerned lesson and guide them for the future.
 In these teaching lessons, the duration should slowly increase and all the parts of the lessoncovered progressively.

-Semester II
+Semester II MPC 206 Sprint, Relay and Hurdle Events, Gymnastics

-MPC 206 Sprint, Relay and Hurdle Events, Gymnastics Sprint, Relay and Hurdle Events Specific Warm ups
+Sprint, Relay and Hurdle Events Specific Warm ups

-- · Fundamental skills sprint, hurdle - · Use of Starting blocks- stance on the blocks. - · Body position at the start- starting technique, change in body position during running, movements of the arms, stride length and frequency, position of torso while running and at finish.
+· Fundamental skills - sprint, hurdle

-Fundamentals of Baton exchange in relay
+· Use of Starting blocks-stance on the blocks.

-Rules and officiating of various events
+· Body position at the start-starting technique, change in body position during running, movements of the arms, stride length and frequency, position of torso while running and at finish.

-Active practice with drills
+Fundamentals of Baton exchange in relay Rules and officiating of various events Organizing and marking for various events Active practice with drills